file9.ai

 Geography

-• Natural Resources: Includes petroleum, natural gas, coal, and hydropower.
+• Natural Resources: Includes petroleum, natural gas, and arable land.

 People and Society